-Bonds are an important part of the global economy because they allow governments and corporations to borrow money at the best rate available with structured terms for repayment.
-They also give investors the opportunity to secure stable, predictable returns on their investments with very little risk.
-Read on to learn more details about how to invest in bonds.
+Bonds are an important part of the economy because they let governments and corporations borrow money at attractive rates with structured terms for repayment.
+They also let investors secure stable, predictable returns on their investments with less risk than the stock market.

 What Are Bonds?

 A bond is a loan.
 When you buy one, you’re loaning money to the issuing organization in exchange for interest payments.
 Here are some of the different types of bonds and their characteristics: